Connecting with youths today, empowering them for a better tomorrow.

 Working closely with selected airport partners, we provide work experience for students with Mild Intellectual Disability and/ or ASD.
 The programme allows the students to be trained, under close supervision, in an authentic work environment, with the intent of preparing them for open employment in the near future.

-Meet our Staff Volunteers
+Meet Our Employee Volunteers

 Lim Seng Kee